taskiq-python/taskiq/docs/guide/cli.md

 * `--max-tasks-per-child` - maximum number of tasks to be executed by a single worker process before restart.
 * `--max-fails` - Maximum number of child process exits.
 * `--shutdown-timeout` - maximum amount of time for graceful broker's shutdown in seconds (default 5).
-* `--wait-tasks-timeout` - if cannot read new messages from the broker or maximum number of tasks is reached, worker will wait for all current tasks to finish.
-This parameter sets the maximum amount of time to wait until shutdown.
+* `--wait-tasks-timeout` - graceful completion period for current tasks during shutdown.
+Cancellation is requested for callbacks still running after the period, and their cleanup is awaited.
+The default `None` waits without a timeout.
 * `--hardkill-count` - Number of termination signals to the main process before performing a hardkill.

 ## Scheduler